zeosamaster/buildspace-solana-nfts/README.md

 | REACT_APP_SOLANA_NETWORK       | Network to connect to        | `devnet`                                                              |
 | REACT_APP_SOLANA_RPC_HOST      | RPC to connect to            | `https://explorer-api.devnet.solana.com`                              |

+### Fund your devnet wallet

+To mint NFTs you're going to need SOL on your Solana devnet wallet Run `solana airdrop 5 YOUR_WALLET_ADDRESS` (max 5 tokens per airdrop)

 ## Start

 To run this project, clone this repo and follow these commands: